 These actions include:

-• Enforceable undertakings (EU), where a person agrees to undertake set actions within a specified timeframe.
-NRAR can take court action against a person who does not meet their EU agreements.
+- Enforceable undertakings (EU), where a person agrees to undertake set actions within a specified timeframe.
+We can take court action against a person who does not meet their EU agreements.

-• For unlawful water take offences, we can impose a penalty of up to five times the value of the water taken.
-If the offender holds a water access licence, we could reduce their water allocation by up to five times the volume of water taken.
+- Section 60G charge or section 91O charge where NRAR can recover up to five times the value of unlawfully taken water under the Water Management Act 2000.
+If the offender holds a water access licence, under section 60G we could reduce their water allocation by up to five times the volume of water take